NVIDIA-Merlin/Transformers4Rec/main/_sources/model_definition.md.txt

 # Model Architectures

-Transformers4Rec provides modularized building blocks that can be combined with plain PyTorch modules and Keras layers.
+Transformers4Rec provides modularized building blocks that can be combined with standard PyTorch modules.
 This provides a great flexibility in the model definition, as you can use the blocks to build custom architectures, e.g., with multiple towers, multiple heads and losses (multi-task).

 In Fig. 2, we provide a reference architecture for next-item prediction with Transformers, that can be used for both sequential and session-based recommendation.
 We can divide that reference architecture in four conceptual layers, described next.